lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 @JsonDeserialize(using = JacksonSupport.SecureHashDeserializer::class)
 abstract class SecureHashMixin
 ```
 I have added this in after moving from `3.1` to `3.2`.
 To me it looks like adding a Mixin for `SecureHash` has been forgotten.
-The `CordaModule` (now a separate class) includes serialisation and deserialisation for `SecureHash.SHA256` but not `SecureHash`.
-The above code is copy and paste with the with a different class being tied to the Mixin.
+The `CordaModule` includes serialisation and deserialisation for `SecureHash.SHA256` but not `SecureHash`.
+The above code is copy and paste from `CordaModule` with a different class being tied to the Mixin.

-Once this is included, differences between `3.1` and `3.2` will be resolved.
+Once this is included, the differences between `3.1` and `3.2` will be resolved.

 I think I'll raise an issue for this!